YichengDWu/NeuralGraphPDE.jl/docs/src/devdoc.md

 end
 ```

-Note that if you have only one neural layer insider a `AbstractExplicitContainerLayer`, then the parameters will be reduced but not the states.
+Note that if you have only one neural layer insider a `AbstractGNNContainerLayer`, then the parameters will be reduced but not the states.

 ```julia
 julia> l = ExplicitEdgeConv(nn, initialgraph = g)